Contents:

 Dissertation or Thesis Work during Summer Session

-Graduate students who plan to register for thesis or dissertation credits during the summer session are requested to do so by May 15th; otherwise, no assurance can be given that the time of an advisor will be available.
-Doctoral students who have completed all courses and credit requirements and who will be working on their dissertation with an advisor during the summer session must register for ESM 999 (Continuation of Graduate Enrollment).
+Graduate students who plan to register for thesis or dissertation units during the summer session are requested to do so by May 15th to guarantee that an advisor will be available.
+Doctoral students who have completed all courses and credit requirements and will be working on their dissertation with an advisor during the summer session must register for ESM 999 (Continuation of Graduate Enrollment).

 [back to top]